fabiospampinato/specialist/README.md

 # Specialist

-A library that helps you write tiny, fast, bundled and beautiful CLI apps that can automatically check for updates.
+A library that helps you write tiny, fast and beautiful CLI apps that can automatically check for updates.

 ## Install